insight-platform/Savant/samples/face_reid/README.md

 Index builder module loads images from [gallery](./assets/gallery), detects faces and facial landmarks, performs face preprocessing and facial recognition model inference.
 The resulting feature vectors are added into [hnswlib](https://github.com/nmslib/hnswlib) index, and the index (along with cropped face images from gallery) is saved on disk in the `index_files` directory.

 Note that the Index Builder pipeline processes all images in a single resolution with 16:9 aspect ratio, but the gallery is sent to the pipeline through the Client SDK which can take care of padding the image to a target aspect ratio.
 As such it's safe to add new images of any aspect ratio to the gallery.
-The gallery images are still expected to contain 1 face each and to be named according to scheme `<person_name>_<img_n>.jpeg`.
+The gallery images are expected to contain 1 face each and to be named according to scheme `<person_name>_<img_n>.jpeg`.

 ## Demo